 6. Make Your Toilet More Accessible

-Another big issue a lot of people have with their bathroom is having a toilet that is hard to access.
+Another big issue many people have with their bathroom is having a toilet that is hard to access.
 Even the simple task of bending down on a regular toilet can get difficult when you get older.

 7. Getting a Handheld Showerhead

 For any senior, this can be a real lifesaver because you can use this type of showerhead while seated.
-That way, if you have a shower seat, you will be able to thoroughly wash without having to get up and balance yourself throughout your shower.
-This can minimize the chances you end up slipping, falling or losing your balance.
+That way, if you have a shower seat, you can thoroughly wash without having to get up and balance yourself throughout your shower.
+This can minimize the chances of slipping, falling, or losing your balance.

 If you are getting a handheld shower head for a senior, the showerhead should be positioned lower to make it easier to access when they need it.